Wassaw Island: History

 Human activity and impact on Wassaw has been minimal.
 Native Americans apparently used the island for hunting fish, fowl, reptiles, and shellfish.
 Indian artifacts dating to A.D.
 500-600 have been found on the island.

 For most of the 19th century the island was occupied by Anthony Odingsell, an African American planter, who inherited Little Wassaw Island from his former master and probable father, Charles Odingsell.
 Anthony Odingsell was the wealthiest free person of color in Georgia for many years.

 During the Civil War the island was occupied first by Confederate troops and then Union troops.
 Then in 1866, George Parsons, a wealthy businessman, purchased the island with the intent of making it a holiday retreat for family and friends.
-Although his attempts to populate the island with hogs, pheasants, turkey and quail failed, he did end up building a home in the center of the island along with approximately 20 mi of interior roads.
+Although his attempts to populate the island with hogs, pheasants, turkey and quail failed, he built an extensive housing compound for his family in the center of the island, along with approximately 20 mi of interior roads.

 In 1898, during the Spanish–American War, a fort was built into the dunes on the north end of the island as part of the Endicott system of coastal forts.
 Over time, high tides, wind, and rain have eroded away the dunes, and the fort made of oyster tabby, poured concrete, and North Georgia granite continues to deteriorate from its already dilapidated condition.

+In 1930, the Parsons family formed the Wassaw Island Trust, with the goal of conservation and preserving the island's natural state.

-In 1969, the Parsons family, in an effort to keep the island from being developed, conveyed the island to the Nature Conservancy of Georgia.
-Today, the island is a national wildlife refuge managed by the U.S. Fish and Wildlife Service.
-The Caretta Research Project, which focuses on learning more about the endangered loggerhead sea turtles, is conducted on the island by volunteers.
+A few decades later in 1969, the Parsons family learned that the state of Georgia was considering employing eminent domain to condemn the island and open it for public, commercial use and development.
+In an effort to keep the island from being developed, the family conveyed part of the island to the United States for permanent preservation as a National Wildlife Refuge.
+Today, the island continues to be a designated refuge and is managed by the U.S. Fish and Wildlife Service, while the Parsons family retains a private housing compound on the island.

+The Caretta Research Project, a conservation project focused on the study and protection of loggerhead sea turtles, also operates from the island.
+The project, which was founded in 1972, originated as a collaboration between the Savannah Science Museum and the Parsons family's Wassaw Island Trust.
+Caretta's work focuses on the conservation of endangered loggerhead sea turtles, and is conducted on the island by volunteers.